FAA Wants Action On Declining Pilot Skills

 Key Takeaways:

-• The FAA has formally requested the ICAO to address a decline in manual flight skills among airline pilots, attributing it to an over-reliance on aircraft automation.
+• The FAA has formally requested ICAO to address the declining manual flight skills among airline pilots.

-• This dependency leaves pilots hesitant or lacking the skills to manually control aircraft, particularly during emergencies when automated systems fail.
+• As a result, pilots may be hesitant or lack the necessary skills to manually control aircraft, particularly during emergencies when automation fails, a problem exacerbated by airline mandates and overwhelming alert systems.

 See a mistake?
 Contact us.